 Reduced maintenance costs

-The engineers also used InField, Cognite’s operations and maintenance application, to review photorealistic 3D models of the Skarv FPSO enriched with point cloud data to verify the placement of the steam turbine.
+The engineers also used InField, Cognite’s flagship application for field workers, to review photorealistic 3D models of the Skarv FPSO enriched with point cloud data to verify the placement of the steam turbine.

-Together, the applications helped create a common understanding across different groups within and outside Aker BP about the challenges and opportunities related to the project.
-The applications also reduced the need for offshore planning trips and improved communication between different teams within Aker BP, as all stakeholders could easily access and review the data and 3D models.
+Together, data in Cognite Data Fusion™ and InField helped create a common understanding across different groups within and outside Aker BP about the challenges and opportunities related to the project.
+The data-driven way of working also reduced the need for offshore planning trips and improved communication between different teams within Aker BP, as all stakeholders could easily access and review the data and 3D models.

-Asset Data Insight and InField helped Aker BP conduct the study more efficiently.
+Cognite Data Fusion™ and InField helped Aker BP conduct the study more efficiently.
 Other than a weeklong trip to take photogrammetry images and collect point cloud data, the entire study was conducted without any offshore verification.
 This reduced the number of days spent offshore by about 60.

 Additionally, the steam turbine project will benefit Aker BP in a number of different ways: